 Note: Statements are not reviewed the FDA and any information here is NOT intended to be a substituted for the advice of your health care professional.
 Please consult with a doctor about any health concerns or questions.

-Tutorial For Immune Boosting DIY Bath Salts With Essential Oils
+Tutorial For Making Immune Boosting Bath Salts With Essential Oils

 What are bath salts used for?